 - New product/service analysis including domestic/international market assessment.

 - Confidentiality is designed into the programme and students and staff sign a nondisclosure agreement.
 Project outcomes will only be shared publically if and when the sponsor agrees.

 Typical projects can involve (but are not limited to):

 - Concept, development, planning and implementation of new manufacturing processes, systems and plant

 - Utilisation, efficiency, performance and optimisation reviews and action plans

 - Development and application of management systems (quality, materials, work patterns, control)

 - New product/service analysis including domestic/international market assessment

-If in doubt about the suitability of a project, please do not hesitate to contact the MEM Programme Director.
+If in doubt about the suitability of a project, please do not hesitate to contact the Director of Engineering Management Programmes.